quasarframework/quasar/docs/src/pages/start/pick-quasar-flavour.md

 ---
-title: Getting Started - Pick a Quasar Flavour
+title: Pick a Quasar Flavour
 desc: 'Get started with Quasar by picking one of its flavours: Quasar CLI, Vue CLI or UMD'
 ---